Supreme Court Seeks Clarification On Retrospective Application Of New Undertrial Law

 The Court granted the request and scheduled the next hearing for two weeks later, specifically to address the issue of the provision’s retrospective application.
 Justice Kohli remarked that resolving this matter could potentially alleviate the current burden on jails.

-In a prior order, the Court had directed the states of Uttar Pradesh, Gujarat, Telangana, Tamil Nadu, and West Bengal to submit fresh affidavits in light of Aggarwal’s suggestions on addressing prison overcrowding.
+In a prior order, the Court had directed the states of Uttar Pradesh, Gujarat, Telangana, Tamil Nadu, and West Bengal.
+It was to submit fresh affidavits in light of Aggarwal’s suggestions on addressing prison overcrowding.
 During today’s proceedings, Aggarwal informed the Court that 13 states have yet to file their compliance affidavits as previously ordered.
 The Court granted these states an extension until September 30, 2024, to submit their responses.

 Facebook